How to Diagnose Dual Fuel Pump Problems on Outboard Engines

 Today’s intricate Electronic Fuel Injection (EFI) marine engines often add complexity with features like dual fuel pump systems, making pinpointing fuel-related problems difficult.
 We will discuss how to diagnose fuel pump problems on outboard motors, specifically those with dual fuel pump systems.

 If your outboard motor is suffering from a loss in performance, unable to run reliably, or won’t start at all.
 You may be dealing with fuel pumps that have failed.

 We strongly suggest referencing the model-specific service manual for your outboard motor to confirm all technical specifications when performing diagnostics.
 Those figures can change depending on the year, make, and model of your outboard motor.

 If you do not feel qualified performing the following diagnostic work, please consult an authorized and licensed service technician.

-Quantum Fuel Systems is a leader in direct-OEM replacement fuel system components, providing high-quality repair parts for major marine brands, such as Evinrude Outboards, Honda, Mercury Marine, Suzuki, Volvo, Yamaha, and more.
+QFS is a leader in direct-OEM replacement fuel system components, providing high-quality repair parts for major marine brands, such as Evinrude Outboards, Honda, Mercury Marine, Suzuki, Volvo, Yamaha, and more.
 QFS offers complete replacement kits, parts, and specialty to tools to get you back out on the water.

 What Is a Dual Fuel Pump System?